 Come and join me on this adventure!

 Looking for Silence in Seinäjoki

-The train ride itself is quite relaxing already: the snowy landscape rushes past while you have the chance to either read (I’m currently reading The Art of Happiness by Howard C Cutler & HH Dalai Lama), work (there is good wifi and plugs everywhere!), chat and eat in the restaurant carriage or just do nothing for a while and just enjoy the view.
+The train ride itself is quite relaxing already: the snowy landscape rushes past while you have the chance to either read (I’m currently reading The Art of Happiness by Howard C Cutler & HH Dalai Lama), work (there is good WIFI and plugs everywhere, I love you Finland!), chat and eat in the restaurant carriage or just do nothing for a while and just enjoy the view.

 We stayed at the Alma Hotel, which is just a few steps from the railway station.
 The main building really makes you feel like you step back in time a bit.
 The restaurant dates back to 1909 and was used by the railroad workers back in the day.

 But no worries, the windows in the room don’t let any train noises through.
 One night there was some loud banging coming from the room above me though, but that was probably due to the cold weather.
 Aaaanyways….

 We got to stay in the modern and only recently opened rooms in the old water tower.
 The rooms are so comfortable and we even have our own private sauna!
 Sweet!
 (Well… more like: Sweat!)

 Getting to Terms with the Finnish Cold